shervinbdndev/Aura/README.md

 ## After you gathered some Aura coins it is time to do the Automation thing by just Upgrading one card to a Level 2 for earning more & more without clicking.
 <img src='https://raw.githubusercontent.com/shervinbdndev/Aura/refs/heads/master/pics/upgrade.png' />

-# Guess what!
+## Guess what!
 Im not finished yet!
-# The last updates & Addons will be visible here in this README.md file.
+The last updates & Addons will be visible here in this README.md file so Stay Tuned
-# Have a nice day ❤️
+## Have a nice day ❤️